It’s true that no two people are exactly alike, but we do share some striking similarities.

-That realization also helped me connect a lot of other dots in my life, like the kind of personality types I tend to keep close–friends, mentors and professional connections.
-We surround ourselves with people who are like us.
+That realization also helped me connect a lot of other dots in my life, like the personality types I tend to gravitate toward – my friends, mentors and professional connections.
+After all, we surround ourselves with people who are like us.
 Heck, even the friend I invited to join me at the conference is a fellow INFJ.

-What I learned from this conference is that, in many ways, I’ve been doing myself a disservice by keeping my circle ultra-small.
-I was reminded that there is a great deal of value in surrounding myself with people who are NOT like me.
+What I learned is that, in many ways, I’ve been doing myself a disservice by keeping my circle small.
+I was reminded that there’s a great deal of valuable insights to gain from people who are NOT like me.

 Each of the 16 unique MBTI® personality types have strengths and weaknesses, and one of the primary objectives of this workshop was to better understand how to enlist our strengths and delegate our weaknesses.

-No one is great at everything; we all need support (whether we want to admit it or not).
-And as someone who values independence, this is not an easy thing to admit.
+No one is great at everything; we all need support, whether we’re ready to admit that or not.
+And, as someone who values independence, this isn’t an easy thing to admit.